Cinga Samson

-Cinga Samson (born 1986, Cape Town, South Africa) is a South African contemporary artist known for his figurative oil paintings of large-scale group scenes and self-portraits.
-Samson’s work is recognisable for his dark palette, his depictions of figures with pupil-less eyes and formal, ceremonious poses.
+Cinga Samson (born 1986) is a South African artist known for his figurative oil paintings of large-scale group scenes and self-portraits.
+Samson's work is most recognizable for his use of a dark palette, depictions of figures with pupil-less eyes, and formal, ceremonious poses.

-Samson has had solo exhibitions in New York City and Cape Town, and his work has been included in group shows in Amsterdam, Berlin, Minneapolis, Norway, Vermont, and Mexico.
+Samson has had solo exhibitions in London, New York City and Cape Town, and his work has been included in group shows in Amsterdam, Berlin, Minneapolis, Norway, Vermont, Paris and Mexico.